Balhae controversies: Balhae as Manchurian

 The placement of Balhae within Manchurian history was advanced by Japanese scholarship as their political and military interests grew after the First Sino-Japanese War in 1895.
 The Manchurian framework emphasized the distinctiveness of Balhae culture compared to Tang China, Goguryeo, and Silla.
 The Japanese archaeologist Komai Kazuchika led the excavation of Balhae's Supreme Capital in 1933–1934.
 In his draft of a "Cultural History of Manchuria," the first ruler of Balhae was described as "a ruler of the Sumo Mohe" with no connection to Korea or Goguryeo and independent of the Tang dynasty.

 Russian position

 In traditional Russian historiography, this state is recognized as the first highly organized independent state formation of the Tungus-Manchurian peoples.
-Still other Russian scholars argue that they cannot determine the ethnic composition of Bohai with great precision as no materials has been found that can conclusively confirm the opinion of either the Chinese or the Korean side.
-Shavkunov has proposed that ancient Ainu-speaking and Nivh-speaking tribes as well as Turkic-speaking people may also have been part of the Bohai population in addition to the traditionally recognized inhabitants of Bohai (Koguryo and Mohe).
-Shavkunov refers to sources that indicate that the second sovereign of Bohai, Dae Mu-ye, had the title of governor-general of the Nine Uighur tribes and was governor-general of Yan Jan (Modern day northeastern Mongolia) in which the Uighur resided.
-He concluded that many Uighur fled to Bohai after the Uighur Khaganate was destroyed by the Yenisei Kyrgyz suggesting that the arrival of the Uighurs caused the Bohai government additional problems due to difficulties in adapting to Bohai society and causing social unrest.

-On the territory of Russia, over 130 years, 18 small objects (detached farm, a watchtower, a smithy far outside village, etc.), 19 villages and 7 cities of this state have been studied.
-Also in Russian academic science there is other data on the borders of this state than in Korea and China.
+On the territory of Russia, over 130 years, 18 small objects (detached farm, a watchtower, a smithy far outside village, etc.), 19 villages, and 7 cities of this state have been studied.
+Also, in Russian academic science there are other data on the borders of this state than in Korea and China.